 It takes as little as 24 to 48 hours for a tick to pass Lyme disease to your pet, but clinical signs typically do not occur for weeks or months after infection.
 Additionally, only about five to 10% of infected dogs show clinical signs at all.
 In those dogs who do show signs, the following are most common:

 - Enlarged lymph nodes

 In some rare cases, Lyme disease can cause kidney damage, which may show up as a sudden onset of vomiting, weight loss, lethargy and increased water intake.

 There are many different types of tests for Lyme disease, but the current favorite is a test for specific antibodies that will show up in a blood test.
+Most veterinarians prefer to run a blood test called a C6 antibody.
+This test gives a quantitative value to assess the severity of infection, and makes it easier to decide whether or not treatment is recommended.
 While testing for Lyme disease is not complicated, deciding what to do with a positive result can lead to muddy waters.

 If a dog tests positive for Lyme disease, he should be treated, right?
 Well, not exactly.
 Lyme disease in veterinary medicine is a complicated matter.
 From testing to treatment to prevention, there are many different opinions in the veterinary community regarding the best course of action.

 Related reading: Lyme treatment, prevention strategies and their controversies.